Familiarise yourself with Workcraft interface to learn its common features that are available for all plugins.

 These synthesis options are available under the Synthesis menu:

 Here is an example of complex gate synthesis of our example by Petrify.
-The synthesis result in Verilog format are reported in the Output tab.
-By default this Verilog netlist is automatically converted into a Digital Circuit model.
-This behaviour can be controlled by Import synthesis result option of the Digital Circuit settings under Edit→Preferences… menu.
+The synthesis result in Verilog format is reported in the Output tab.
+This Verilog netlist also is automatically converted into a Digital Circuit model.

 In case of this example the complex gate implementation is just a buffer between the input in and the output out pins.